top of page

 She also works as a locum physician, providing emergency and inpatient psychiatric care to remote communities in northern Ontario.
 She supervises medical trainees at the Northern Ontario School of Medicine in Thunder Bay, Ontario.

-She is licensed in California, Texas and Ontario/Quebec (Canada).
+She is licensed in Ontario (Canada).

 She practices medicine in English and French.